-Malbert Smith III, Ph.D., President and Co-founder
+Malbert Smith III, Ph.D., CEO, President and Co-founder

 In order for young people to best grow as learners, they require instruction targeted to their individual abilities.
 Dr. Smith’s vision of common metrics for reading, writing and mathematics opens the way for differentiated and individualized instruction.
 In each state— and increasingly abroad—educators are using Lexile and Quantile measures to blend instruction and assessment in whole-class and intervention settings.

 Concerned with the relationship between early literacy and college and career readiness, Dr. Smith led research to build a continuum of text complexity that places academic and life goals on the Lexile scale.
 In order to establish a P–20 educational system, a coherent and consistent measurement scale is essential to forecasting an individual’s growth toward goals, as well as to delivering targeted intervention or enrichment along the way.
 Drs.
 Smith and Stenner were members of the team that contributed to the Common Core State Standards, which nearly all states have adopted.

 MetaMetrics has contracts with more than 20 state departments of education, working with their leadership teams on assessment and accountability issues.
 Dr. Smith has helped more than ten states launch summer reading programs designed to combat summer loss, especially among low-income students.
 Oklahoma and Florida have featured Dr. Smith on their television programs.